m8pple/arch2-2014-cw2/README.md

   simulator.

 - Any supporting files used during testing, such as test input and output, and/or scripts used.
+These are not part of the assessed work, they are there to explain how you arrived at the solution (e.g. if external examiners are interested, or marks need to be justified).

 The submission should be submitted via blackboard.